floweredscarf/su25/labs/lab12/index.md

 Note that `a` could have been on top, with `b` being a child on the right.
 This is also technically valid!
-However, to simplify the cases we later consider, we always put the single red child on the left.
-This is what makes these trees *left-leaning*.
+However, to simplify the cases we later consider, we always put the single red child on the *left*.
+This is what makes these trees **left-leaning**.

 Here's a full 2-3 tree translated into the corresponding LLRB tree: